 I’m not a mind-reader, I “just read the cards.”
 Tarot isn’t a psychic key for uninvited access to another person’s mind.
 If your situation involves someone who hasn’t consented to being a subject of the reading, I can help you rephrase the question to stay within ethical bounds.

 I’m also not a trained counselor.
-My observations are offered “for entertainment only,” with no express or implied claim of suitability for any particular purpose.
+My observations are offered “for entertainment only” (where that is mandated by law; “for information only” elsewhere), with no express or implied claim of suitability for any particular purpose.
 Their use is at the sole discretion and responsibility of the recipient.